F8

 Comfortmaker Indoor Coil High Temperature / Overheat Protection

-Display shows F8 and unit may shut down or limit capacity
+Display shows F8, and the unit may shut down or limit capacity.

 Advertisements